Skip to main content

 • Too much at once: Break complex tasks into smaller prompts

-• Missing constraints: Always specify language, framework, and style requirements
+• Missing constraints: Always specify language, framework, and style

 • No examples: Show the AI what good output looks like